dduan/duan.ca/articles/2025/06/15/padding-a-squircle.md

 1. the "Blend_Curve"s aren't part of any body.
 2. the curves and the straights don't belong to the same geometry.

-To fix problem #2, we'll switch to the Draft workbench.
+There's a easy way to fix both problems, thanks to the fact that multiple shapes in FreeCAD 1.0 can comine into a single sub-objects shape binder.

+Switch back to the Part Design workbench.
+Activate the body you want the final 3D shape in (can be an existing or new body).
 Select all 4 blend curves in the object tree, and the sketch.
 You should see the entire wire highlighted in a uniform color.
-Then from the menu choose `Modification` -> `Upgrade`.
-This will result in all the "Blend_Curve"s disappearing in the object tree, and a new "Wire" object.

-We're almost there!
-This wire can be referred to in other bodies as a shape binder.
-Switch back to the Part Design workbench.
-Activate a body (existing or new), select the wire in the object tree, and create a sub-object binder.
+Then use the sub-objects shape binder tool, which gets you a single binder in the tree of the active body.

-At this point, you can hide the Wire, and you should see the binder on screen.
-You should be able to select the edges from it, all 8 of them!
+You should see the binder on screen.
+Hide other things if they are distracting you.
+Now, select the edges in the binder -- all 8 of them!
 After that, you can use the Pad tool to create a 3D shape.
 And that's it!

 ---